Will Automation Make Us More Human Centric?

 Automation can give us more hours in the day.

-Automation can help us shift focus to creativity.
+Automation can help us shift our focus to creativity.

 Automation can help us better understand how to use technology to benefit consumers.

-A combination of data driven research and emerging market trends have taught businesses how to interact with their consumers in a way that will ensure they have their personal needs met.
+A combination of data-driven research and emerging market trends has taught businesses how to interact with their consumers in a way that will ensure they have their personal needs met.
 Learning how to implement strategic data analysis is an effective way for your business to get to know their customer.
 In addition to better understanding consumer needs, understanding how to make the most of data analysis, like how to use it to predict market trends or

 While automation in the workplace might still seem a bit like science fiction, advancements in AI have proven that we are not far from having an intelligent workplace in the near future.
 It’s important that businesses find ways to encourage their employees to work in tandem with artificial intelligence.
 By understanding how to strategically implement artificial intelligence in the workplace based on your human needs, it’s an ideal way to boost innovation and company morale in the future.